And just as predicted, ladies and gentlemen, the polls are starting to tighten.

 This was not, you know, a swerve of Joe Biden's mouth running off.

-This was calculated, and I think it was specifically because he was privy to the foreign policy briefing that both transition teams got last week.
+And I think it was specifically because he was privy to the foreign policy briefing that both transition teams got last week.

-And I know by I know guys like Biden.
+And I know guys like Biden.

 When Biden knows something nobody else knows, he can't keep it to himself.